Keith P. Feldman, Assistant Professor

 At its core, my current research program is interested in both theorizing and narrating the many connections between U.S. imperial culture and changing geopolitical engagements with West Asia, North Africa, the Arab and Muslim worlds, and Israel/Palestine.

-Most central to this program is my current book-length manuscript, entitled Special Relationships: Israel, Palestine and U.S. Imperial Culture (under contract with University of Minnesota Press).
+Most central to this program is my first book, A Shadow over Palestine: The Imperial Life of Race in America (forthcoming, University of Minnesota Press).
 Here I analyze a broad archive of texts that have mediated and repeatedly contested the entanglement between the post-civil rights United States and Israel’s post-1967 occupation of Palestinian territory.
 Taking a transnational approach to this entanglement, the book theorizes and historicizes the mutual constitution of U.S. and Israeli national exceptionalisms and the cultural politics of relation that contested these connections across U.S., North African, and West Asian geographies.
 It demonstrates how, through novels, poems, memoirs, letters, posters, speeches, performances, and policy prescriptions, heated transnational debates about the meaning and function of genocide, human rights, and decolonization were central to addressing purportedly “domestic” U.S. concerns around race, national belonging, and social justice.
-In advancing this argument, Special Relationships tracks processes of comparative racialization (of Arabs, Muslims, Palestinians, “terrorism,” Whiteness, Jews, and African Americans) that were both routed through and interrupted by imaginative geographies incommensurate with the nation-state.
+In advancing this argument, A Shadow over Palestine tracks processes of comparative racialization (of Arabs, Muslims, Palestinians, “terrorism,” Whiteness, Jews, and African Americans) that were both routed through and interrupted by imaginative geographies incommensurate with the nation-state.

 I am also pursuing two related research projects.
 The first addresses the visual culture of a purportedly “post-racial imaginary,” from the public print culture of political iconography in the age of Obama to the scopic regime produced by the drone wars at the borders of U.S. imperial cartography.
 The tentative title of this project is "Patterns of Life: Raciality and the Visual Culture of the War on Terror."
 The second project is a collaboration with several scholars across the United States to theorize the “race/religion/war” nexus as it has been forged transnationally.
 We ask how race and religion are used to establish war as a strategy of political power, and conversely how the uses of war stabilize the epistemologies of race and religion as intimately linked organizing categories of social life.